 It seems unlikely that the Lottery would replace 888 with an operator that doesn’t offer online poker.
 But without knowing all the motivations held by the Lottery, the idea can’t be entirely dismissed, either.

 The Lottery could, for example, be looking to maximize returns from online sports betting.
-It could also look to make a bigger splash in online casino gaming.
+It could also look to make a bigger splash in real money online casino gaming.
 Also, online poker doesn’t bring the state much tax revenue compared to the other verticals.

 If the Lottery gave online poker short shrift, it might drive customers to offshore sites.
 It would also defeat the purpose of Delaware signing the Multi-State Internet Gaming Agreement (MSIGA), a multi-state compact for US online poker apps and some casino games that comprise Delaware, Michigan, Nevada, and New Jersey.